+A potential concern is the non-random likelihood of a firm being connected to the KMT.
+To mitigate this concern and ensure that firms in the treatment and control groups are comparable, we employed propensity score matching as outlined by Shipman, Swanguist, and Whited (2017).
 We matched firms on variables related to the likelihood of having KMT connections.
-First, to control for the influence of financial characteristics, we matched firms on the firm size, ROA, firm age, financial leverage, and export ratio (Haveman et al., 2017).
-Second, to exclude the effects of reputation and motivation to donate, we matched firms according to the variable of admirable firm (Ji, Huang, and Li, 2021).
-Third, to isolate any firm-level factors that could affect the motivation to build political connections, we matched firms on insider size, tax rate, bank loan, KMT investment, and the exposed KMT-involved corruption activity to control for the confounding factors affecting both the KMT connection formation and donation making11.
-The insider size represents the total number of directors, supervisors, and executives (Li and Liang, 2015).
-The KMT investment was quantified using the shareholding amounts from several entities, including seven major investment enterprises established by the KMT12 and enterprises where the KMT holds over 95 percent of shares, as disclosed by the Ill-gotten Party Assets Settlement Committee (CIPAS) and the KMT Assets Exposure Website13.
-The KMT-involved corruption activity is a dummy variable indicating whether firms were involved in corruption cases with KMT officials aiming to misappropriate public benefits.
-We consolidated illegal ruling records from the Taiwan Financial Supervisory Commission (FSC) and the Stock Exchange Corporation (SEC), as provided by the TEJ database, along with Factiva's related corporate corruption news.
-Finally, the match also factored in the two moderating variables.
+First, to control for the influence of financial characteristics, we matched firms on Firm size, ROA, Firm age, Financial leverage, and Export ratio.
+Second, to exclude the effects of reputation and motivation to donate, we matched firms according to the Admirable firm variable.
+Third, to isolate any firm-level factors that could affect the motivation to build political connections, we matched firms on Insider size, Tax rate, Bank loan, KMT investment, and the exposed KMTinvolved Corruption activity, to control for confounding factors affecting both the KMT connection formation and donation making.
+10 Insider size represents the total number of directors, supervisors, and executives (Li and Liang, 2015).
+KMT investment was quantified using the shareholding amounts from several entities, including seven major investment enterprises established by the KMT11 and enterprises in which the KMT held over 95 percent of shares, as disclosed by the CIPAS and the KMT Assets Exposure website.
+12 The KMTinvolved Corruption activity is a dummy variable indicating whether firms were